Legion-Team/legion-protocol-contracts/docs/src/src/LegionAddressRegistry.sol/contract.LegionAddressRegistry.md

 ## Functions
 ### constructor

-*Constructor to initialize the LegionAddressRegistry.*
+*Constructor to initialize the LegionAddressRegistry*

 ```solidity